python-odin/odin/docs/ref/mapping/classes.rst

         )

-.. tip:: Use the :py:meth:`define` method to simplify the definition of mappings.
-It provides many sensible defaults.
+.. tip:: Use the :py:meth:`define` and :py:meth:`assign` methods to simplify the definition of mappings.
+They provides
+    many sensible defaults.

 While the basic mapping only includes and source, action and destination definitions the mappings structure actually supports three additional boolean parameters.
 These are **to_list**, **bind** and **skip_if_none**.